walkthetalk/zircon/system/host/fidl/README.md

 representation.

 Recall that some declarations can be nested.
-For instance, a const declaration can be present in an interface or struct declaration.
+For instance, a const declaration can be present in a protocol or struct declaration.

 Flattening pulls all the declarations out to one level, which entails computing fully qualified names for nested types.